algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 <img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/r-dependencies.png" alt="Set your dependencies" class="screenshot">

-Add dependencies by adding the library name to the file.
+You can add dependencies by adding the library name to the file.

 Please read the details regarding loading dependencies in the comments of the dependency file.
 There are three different ways to include your dependencies so read through each one to decide which one is right for your project.
 {: .notice-info}